Open Road Risk

 Two papers speak directly to how Stage 1a AADT estimation should be validated and what its failure modes are.

 Jayasinghe et al. (2019) show that a learning-curve diagnostic — measuring validation error as a function of the number of calibration count points — is a simple, useful way to understand how performance degrades with sparse coverage.
 Around 40 calibration observations produced RMSE below 30% in their five case cities.
-Open Road Risk has approximately 8,000 DfT AADF count points, which is dense by comparison, but the points are highly skewed toward major roads.
+Open Road Risk has approximately 12,900 directly counted DfT AADF count points in the current Stage 1a training signal, which is dense by comparison, but the points are highly skewed toward major roads.
 The learning curve for minor road AADT estimation would look quite different if assessed separately.

 Roll et al. (2026) show that CV metrics alone are insufficient: application sanity checks (checking the full-network prediction distribution by road class and AADT band) detected implausible outputs in two of the four models tested, failures that the CV metrics did not reveal.
 Open Road Risk should compare the distribution of Stage 1a predicted AADT by road class and rural/urban classification against observed AADF values and known traffic-volume relationships.